What are the schools in Uruguay like?

 When we asked about the schools in Uruguay, they said...

 "The British Schools of Montevideo is one of the best international schools in Uruguay.
 It is a private, co-educational school that offers a British-style education to students from Pre-Kindergarten to Year 13.
 The school is accredited by the Council of British International Schools and follows the National Curriculum of England and Wales.
 It also offers a range of extra-curricular activities, such as sports, music, and drama.
 The American School of Montevideo is another excellent international school in Uruguay.
 It is a private, co-educational school that offers an American-style education to students from Pre-Kindergarten to Grade 12.
 The school is accredited by the Middle States Association of Colleges and Schools and follows the American curriculum.
 It also offers a range of extra-curricular activities, such as sports, music, and drama.
 The Colegio Internacional de Montevideo is a bilingual school in Uruguay that offers a bilingual education to students from Pre-Kindergarten to Grade 12.
 The school is accredited by the International Baccalaureate Organization and follows the International Baccalaureate curriculum.
-It also offers a range of extra-curricular activities, such as sports, music, and drama," remarked one parent with kids at in .
+It also offers a range of extra-curricular activities, such as sports, music, and drama," said one parent with children at in .

 Other Questions: